tensor-compiler/taco/GLOSSARY.md

 In other contexts, coordinates have been referred to as "indices."
 ### Sparse Tensor
   A tensor whose components are almost all zeros is said to be **sparse**.
-We can save memory when storing a sparse tensor by storing only the nonzero components.
+We can save memory when storing a sparse tensor by storing only nonzero components and their corresponding components.

 ### Mode
   A **mode** is a position in the list of integers which make up a coordinate.